Required

 Maryland criminal code § 4-102 covers the legality of deadly weapons on school property.
 This code does not apply to law enforcement officers, individuals hired to guard school property, individuals engaged in an organized, educational shooting activity, or individuals engaging in a historical demonstration for educational purposes with an invitation in writing from the school principal.

 According to part (b) of this code, it is illegal for a person to possess a firearm or other deadly weapon on the property of a public school.
-This crime is a misdemeanor punishable by three years in prison and a fine of up to $1,000.00, making it in your best interests to consult a Maryland gun attorney.
+This crime is a misdemeanor punishable by three years in prison and a fine of up to $1,000.00, making it in your best interests to consult a Maryland gun charges attorney.

 Child’s Access to Firearms